Massive winter storm brings snow, strong winds, frigid cold - KESQ

 In the northern U.S. — a region accustomed to heavy snow — the snowfall could be historic.
 More than 20 inches (50.8 centimeters) may pile up in parts of Minnesota and Wisconsin, the National Weather Service said.
 According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches (72 centimeters) from Oct.
 31 through Nov.
 3, 1991.
 The second-largest was 21.1 inches (53.6 centimeters) of snow from Nov.
 29 through Dec.
 1, 1985.

-Temperatures could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 F (minus 32 C) Friday in Grand Forks, North Dakota.
-Wind chills may fall to minus 50 F (minus 46 C), said Nathan Rick, a meteorologist in Grand Forks.
+Temperatures could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 degrees Fahrenheit (minus 32 degrees Celsius) Friday in Grand Forks, North Dakota.
+Wind chills may fall to minus 50 degrees Fahrenheit (minus 46 degrees Celsius), said Nathan Rick, a meteorologist in Grand Forks.

 Wind gusts may reach 50 mph (80 kph) in western and central Minnesota, resulting in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

-The high in Lexington, Kentucky, reached 76 F (24 C), shattering the Feb.
-22 mark of 70 F (21 C) set 101 years ago.
-Nashville, Tennessee, reached 78 F (26 C), topping by 4 degrees the record set in 1897.
-Indianapolis, Cincinnati, Atlanta and Mobile, Alabama, were among many other places seeing record highs.

-It won’t last long.
-Washington, D.C., could reach a record 80 F (27 C) on Thursday.
-Then, a cold front will move in and, by Saturday, the high will barely make it into the low 40s, Bann said.
+“We could see record highs being set everywhere from Pittsburgh to as far south as Fort Myers, Florida,” National Weather Service Meteorologist Frank Pereira said.
+Highs in the Southeast could reach the mid- to upper-80s.

-In Fargo, North Dakota, the Wednesday morning temperature was minus 11 F (minus 24 C), so server Michelle Wilson wasn’t surprised by the small crowd at the Denny’s where she works.
+In Fargo, North Dakota, the Wednesday morning temperature was minus 11 degrees Fahrenheit (minus 24 degrees Celsius), so server Michelle Wilson wasn’t surprised by the small crowd at the Denny’s where she works.

 “When the wind picks up and you’re in a flat land like North Dakota, it’s whiteout conditions immediately,” Wilson said.

 Salter reported from O’Fallon, Missouri.
-Eugene Johnson in Seattle, Corey Williams in Detroit, Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.
+Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.